objectmanip/Defy-Layer-Switcher/README.md

 ---
 ## Install
 Either use the compiled files in *windows-compiled.zip* or *dist*.
-If you want to use the uncompiled .py-file, install copy the repository, run
+If you want to use the uncompiled .py-file, copy the repository and run

     pip install -r requirements.txt

 and

     py -3 main.py
+.

 ----
 ## How to use